tippfehlr/aurpkgs/README.md

 # [tippfehlr’s AUR packages](https://aur.archlinux.org/packages?K=tippfehlr&SeB=m)

-These are all the packages that I maintain (or co-maintain, though there are none right now).
+These are all the packages that I maintain or co-maintain.

 This repository uses [aurpublish](https://github.com/eli-schwartz/aurpublish).